Fitting In During the First 90 Days

 One takeaway: Companies should take steps to minimize supervisor and coworker undermining.
 "New hires need support over the first 90 days," says Kammeyer-Mueller.
 "When it's taken away, they can feel isolated and become withdrawn."

-Given the steep costs of recruiting and onboarding (not to mention the link between low productivity and low employee morale), companies would be wise to
+Given the steep costs of recruiting and onboarding (not to mention the link between low productivity and low employee morale), companies would be wise to follow such advice.

 "Support, Undermining, and Newcomer Socialization: Fitting in During the First 90 Days"